Spider-Graph-1/Back-End/README.md

 - Need direction on `/api/graphs` endpoint: I wanted to keep my users and graphs endpoints separate, because it seemed like bad practice to mix routers/models.
 My intention was to have the `/graphs/:id` endpoint return all of the graphs for the user with that id.
 I set the graphs table up to have the `user_id` as a foreign key, and I wrote the helper function to try and query the database to match the `user_id` with the id that is pulled out of the params.
 But it doesn't return all of the graphs.
 As a test I added two different graphs with the `user_id` of 1.
 When I tried to access `/api/graphs/1`, only one graph was returned to me from the database.

-- Database isn't returning the `user_id` on request.
-I'm using Postgres and Heroku.
-I wrote all of the code to add a new user, and it should return the new user object, the authentication token, and the user_id after it gets entered into the database, but according to the React devs, it is not returning the user_id.
-It works for me on Postman.
-But I can't seem to figure out what the problem is.

 ### TO DO